ChrisLolz/ChrisLolz/README.md

 [![My GitHub Language Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=ChrisLolz&langs_count=5&theme=tokyonight)]()
 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=ChrisLolz&count_private=true&theme=tokyonight&showicons=true)]()
 ### Hi there 👋
+### The name is Christopher, Chris for short.
+I'm a grade 11 student at Richmond Hill High School.
+I hope to one day to learn how to implement everything that goes through my mind into code.
+Although, I'm still pretty bad contest programming(gotta grind on dmoj) and my Python and Java repetoire is limited to looking at stackoverflow and Googling any problem I have.

 <!--
 **ChrisLolz/ChrisLolz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.